Mukundks2004/BetweenBooks/_tabs/about.md

 order: 4
 ---

 My name is Mukund.
 At the time of writing, I am a second year Computer Science student at the University of Technology Sydney, and a software cadet.
-Many times, various people have asked me about Uni and Work related stuff, like the contents of a CS course, what it is like working as a junior dev, juggling work and uni, choosing a university to study at, the list goes on.
-There comes a point when answering the same questions over and over where you are encouraged to step back and make sure your thoughts are gathered and answers are consistent.
+Many times, people (students, colleagues, family) have asked me about uni and work related stuff, like the contents of a CS course, what it is like working as a junior dev, juggling work and uni, choosing a uni to study at, the list goes on.

-## Why a Blog?

-I'm trying to find closure after the slaughter that was the Advanced English HSC.
-I like writing because I focus when I write so I'm not thinking about other things.
-It is also the time of year when people are preparing for the future like graduates applying for jobs, highschoolers choosing a degree or even other uni students contemplating their courses and subjects.
-Very reasonably, people are struggling to make decisions.
-Reddit is a go-to for so many, but a 20 word comment is far from a comprehensive source to base essentially the trajectory of your career off.
-So maybe people will come here and find some answers?
-(We need a new punctuation mark which is a question mark, with a hope that the answer is yes)
+I like to answer those questions, but my answers are often long (and the occasion never calls for a verbose response) and I want to be allowed to finish the generative process that's started when someone poses a question.
+I think it is good to tie these related questions together too, and make sure my thoughts are gathered and my answers are consistent.

 ## About Me